de4liu/bigdata2021/faqs/hive_debug.md

 1. Close all other Hive instances (hive shells) and try again.
 This includes closing all notebooks and terminals but the current one.
 The second icon (a circle with a square hole) on the left panel will show all the running notebooks and terminals with a "Shut down" button.
 2. If the error persists, you can try to reinitialize Hive by running this hive setup script `~/MSBA6330/uploads/setup_hive.sh`.
 Note that, after this, you also need to reinstall the databases that you need (see relevant lab instructions)
-3. You may restart the course server.
+3. You may restart the course server (by going to menu: file > hub control panel > stop server )